 Professor Olazábal earned her JD from the University of Notre Dame Law School and, a decade later, an MBA from the University of Miami.

-Prior to joining VSB, Russell served as both Senior Associate Dean and Vice Dean at the University of Maryland’s (UMD) Robert H. Smith School of Business.
-Prior to joining UMD, Russell was a tenured full professor in the College of Business Administration at the University of Tennessee.
+Prior to joining VSB, Dr. Russell served as both Senior Associate Dean and Vice Dean at the University of Maryland’s Robert H. Smith School of Business.
+In these roles, she was a major force in shaping the student experience at all levels.
+Her duties included oversight of the school’s undergraduate, MBA, Specialty Masters and executive programs, and the development of the school’s global, university and corporate partnerships.
+She was also consistently honored for being one of UMD’s outstanding teachers.
+Before UMD, she was a tenured full professor in the College of Business at the University of Tennessee, where she received many teaching and research awards.

-Prior to his arrival at WSB, Sambamurthy served as the Eli Broad Professor at the Broad College of Business at Michigan State University, in addition to leadership roles including the associate dean of the MBA and professional master’s programs, associate dean for outreach and engagement, and chair of the accounting and information systems department.
-Additionally, he held faculty appointments at the University of Maryland and Florida State University.
+Prior to his current role, Dr. Sambamurthy served as Eli Broad Professor and associate dean of the MBA and professional master’s programs at the Broad College of Business at Michigan State University.
+He previously served as the school’s associate dean for outreach and engagement and chair of the accounting department, leading the launch of the top-10 MS program in business analytics.
+He previously held faculty appointments at the University of Maryland and Florida State University.

 Simon Sheather became the eighth dean of the Gatton College of Business and Economics at the University of Kentucky in July 2018.
 He currently holds the Truist Chair in Data Analytics.